staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/create-requests/request-basics.md

 ---
-title: "Send a basic request to an API server in Postman"
+title: "Send a request with the Postman API client"
 updated: 2024-01-30
 contextual_links:
   - type: section